mixedbredie/itn-for-pgrouting/readme.md

 pgRouting and QGIS
 ------------------
+Your network table is now ready for some quick and dirty routing.
 Install the pgRouting Layer plugin in QGIS and you have an easy to use interface to all the pgRouting functionality.
 Plugin details here: http://plugins.qgis.org/plugins/pgRoutingLayer/

 Further enhancements
 --------------------
-The network can be enhanced by modelling no turn restrictions, mandatory turn restrictions and no entry streets.
+The network can be enhanced by modelling no turn restrictions, mandatory turn restrictions, grade separations and no entry streets.
 The sections below outline the process.
-There is much room for improvement here.
+There is much room for improvement here and this section may change as I work out better ways of doing things.

 Create no turn restrictions
 ---------------------------